WizardGit/StingerRunRacing/README.md

-add more hidden sheep collectibles on all levels add purpose for collecting sheep (maybe achievement?) split scripts into smaller more centralized ones add multiple laps - game is broken - debug changes - you need to fix placement script and add condition for race ending!
+add more hidden sheep collectibles on all levels add purpose for collecting sheep (maybe achievement?) split scripts into smaller more centralized ones add placement tags over characters fire trail after dragon going fast get speed hoop prefabs get animations for characters from various folders and put them into the human folders fix bug so that you cannot accelerate while in the air add multiple laps - game is broken - debug changes (Fix new game object)